Greenlandic Inuit: Society

 Gender roles among Greenlandic Inuit are flexible; however, historically men hunted and women prepared the meat and skins.
-Most marriages are by choice, as opposed to arranged, and monogamy is commonplace.
+Most marriages are by choice, as opposed to arranged; monogamy is commonplace.
 Extended families are important to Inuit society.

-Greenland Inuit diet consists of a combination of local or traditional dishes and imported foods, with the majority of Inuit, aged 18 to 25 and 60 and older, preferring customary, local foods like whale skin and dried cod over imported foods like sausage or chicken.
+Greenland Inuit diet consists of a combination of local or traditional dishes and imported foods; the majority of Inuit, aged 18 to 25 and 60 and older, preferring customary, local foods like whale skin and dried cod over imported foods like sausage or chicken.
 That study also reveals that those who grew up in villages only consumed local, Inuit cuisine foods 31 times a month and those who lived in Danish areas would consume local, Inuit cuisine 17 times per month.
 The reasons for the lack of traditional food consumption varies, but 48 percent of respondents claim that they wanted to have variety in their diet, 45 percent of respondents said it was difficult to obtain traditional foods, and 39 percent said that traditional foods were too expensive.

-The kinds of whale that have been historically hunted and consumed are the minke and fin whales; both are under watch by the International Whaling Commission (IWC).
-Greenland Home Rule implemented IWC quotas on aboriginal whale hunting, reducing hunting of minke whales to a maximum of 115 per year and fin whales to 21 per year.
+The kinds of whale that have been historically hunted and consumed are the Minke and Fin whales, both are under watch by the International Whaling Commission (IWC).
+Greenland Home Rule implemented IWC quotas on aboriginal whale hunting, reducing hunting of Minke whales to a maximum of 115 per year and Fin whales to 21 per year.

-Art
+Art and spirituality

-The Greenlandic Inuit have a strong artistic practice based on sewing animal skins (skin-sewing) and making masks.
+The Greenlandic Inuit have a strong artistic practice including sewing animal skins (skin-sewing) and making masks.
 They are also known for an art form of figures called tupilait or "evil spirit objects".
 Sperm whale ivory (teeth) remains a valued medium for carving.

 Customary art-making practices thrive in Ammassalik Island.
 Ammassalik wooden maps are carved maps of the Greenlandic coastline, used in the late 19th century.

+Greenlandic Inuit believed that spirits inhabited every human joint, even knucklebones.